47 THORNDIKE STREET CAMBRIDGE, MA 02141 | 617-250-6800

 Read more about the Gearan Center at Hobart and William Smith Colleges.

 Developing a broad global curriculum that meets the needs of students graduating into a complex and changing world is a significant academic goal at Lafayette College.
 Working closely with faculty and College administration, GUND is designing the Oechsle Center for Global Education as a dynamic, collaborative learning environment with international connectivity.

 The new 18,400 square-foot building will house the International Affairs Program and the Department of Anthropology and Sociology and will be a key locus of activity for area studies programs and a hub of interdisciplinary interaction.
-Construction is slated for completion in 2014.
 Read more about the Oechsle Center for Global Education at Lafayette College.

 The newly opened addition to Penn State’s main student commons, the HUB/Robeson Center, is not only an exceptional reinvigoration of a crucial part of the State College campus, it represents a new approach for designing campus centers around the country.
 It is truly a student-centered campus center, in a big part because student facilities fees were a key source of the funding.
 This provided students with a strong hand in influencing the programming and design.

 To the east and south, the new addition to the HUB replaces a 1970’s era brutalist concrete entrance with a dramatic undulating glass-and-steel canopy that gives the complex an exciting profile, day and night, and beckons students to enter and partake of all that the center offers.
 Above the adjoining campus bookstore is Penn State’s largest publicly accessible green roof.